-Volatile organic compounds (VOCs) are chemicals that become airborne (and therefore breathable) at room temperature.
-Asthma research has found a link between home exposure to VOCs and incidence of asthma in young children.
+Volatile organic compounds (VOCs) are chemicals that become airborne and therefore breathable at room temperature.

-Solvent-based products such as oil-based enamel paints, and some varnishes, can release significant levels of VOCs during and after application (polyurethane can give off VOCs for years).
-Mineral turpentine may be used as a solvent in the paint and as a paint thinner during use - it can contain benzene, which is carcinogenic.
+Solvent-based products such as oil-based enamel paints, and some varnishes, can release significant levels of VOCs during and after application – polyurethane can give off VOCs for years.
+Mineral turpentine may be used as a solvent in the paint and as a paint thinner, and can contain benzene which is known to cause cancer.

-Natural, plant-based paints and finishes can use plant oils based on citrus or tree oils and natural turpentine - these release low levels of non-toxic VOCs.
+There are paints available that contain no or low VOCs.
+Natural, plant-based paints and finishes can use plant oils based on citrus or tree oils and natural turpentine – these release low levels of VOCs.

 Pigments add colour and finish and can include:

 - metal oxides – these provide a wide colour range, but some are toxic to produce and use especially if based on mercury, lead, cadmium, or chromium